 Generic Name: spinosad topical

-Note: This page contains side effects data for the generic drug spinosad topical.
-It is possible that some of the dosage forms included below may not apply to the brand name Natroba.
+Note: This document contains side effect information about spinosad topical.
+Some of the dosage forms listed on this page may not apply to the brand name Natroba.

 For the Consumer